1°/ Recalls on TCP socket & client/server

 Remarks :

-- request 2 illustrates the principle to set conditions for some communications.
-Indeed, if there is an error, there is no message 3.
+• service 2 illustrates the principle to set conditions for some communications.
+Indeed, if there is an error, there is no answer part 2.

-- since characters can be encoded over several bytes, depending on the norm (UTF-8, ISO8859, ...), the protocol should specify this norm because a string may be sent as a result of request 2.
+• since characters can be encoded over several bytes, depending on the norm (UTF-8, ISO8859, ...), the protocol should specify this norm.